stfc/cloud-docs/source/ClustersPage/clusters-page.rst

 Code design
 ###########

-In extending the existing code, I have tried to balance conforming to the existing style and making the code simple and concise.
+In extending the existing code, I have tried to balance conforming to the existing style with making the code simple and concise.

     **Important:**  This extension was developed in Python3.9